sapegin/washingcode-book/manuscript/Avoid_conditions.md

 expect(getPercentageRounds(0.91)).toBe('🔵🔵🔵🔵🔵🔵🔵🔵🔵🔵')
 -->

-It is a bit harder to understand than the initial implementation but it needs significantly fewer test cases, and we've separated the design and the code.
-It's likely that the images will change but very unlikely that the algorithm will.
+It is a bit harder to understand than the initial implementation but it needs significantly fewer test cases, and we’ve separated the design and the code.
+It’s likely that the images will change but very unlikely that the algorithm will.

 #### Nested ternaries